nickrtorres/rlox/tests/lox/README.md

-This directory contains sample `lox` program from the [crafting interpreters] repository.
+This directory contains sample `lox` programs from the [crafting interpreters] repository.
 [LICENSE] is provided to conform to the crafting interpreters license.